 Bruce Avenue, Killara

-The park at Bruce Avenue in Killara (right near the train line), features a great open green area with a path around the perimeter.
+The park at Bruce Avenue in Killara (right near the train line) features a great open green area with a path around the perimeter.
 It’s brand new, and the playground is fantastic too.
-Just make sure you go to the loo before you leave home, as there are no toilets!
+Just make sure to go to the bathroom before you leave home, as there are no toilets available.

 14. Koola Park, East Killara